vpiotr/xnode/doc/type_conversions.md

 - **Between numeric types**: Standard C++ casting rules apply
 - **Overflow behavior**:
-  - When converting to smaller types, overflow may occur (e.g., `unsigned short` with value `65000` to `short`)
+  - When converting between numeric types directly, overflow may occur with no runtime checks
-  - No runtime checks for overflow conditions
+  - When converting from string to numeric types, overflow and underflow conditions are detected and will throw exceptions:
+    - `std::overflow_error` if the string represents a value too large for the target type
+    - `std::underflow_error` if trying to convert a negative string value to an unsigned type

 ### String Conversions

 - **To String**: All types can be converted to strings using string representations
 - **From String**:
-  - Numeric types: Parsed using string stream (`std::istringstream`)
+  - Numeric types: Parsed with overflow/underflow detection, will throw appropriate exceptions
   - Boolean: `"true"` or `"1"` converts to `true`, other values to `false`

 ### Special Floating Point Values